 - Subverted if you're doing awesomely, which is in the 32 or 64-bit style.

-- Saving the World with Art: The premise of the second game: Colonel Noodles is turning everything in the world into noodles, and it's up to PaRappa to deliver a Kirk Summation in the form of a rap battle.
+- Saving the World with Art: The premise of the second game: Colonel Noodles is turning every food in the world into noodles, and it's up to PaRappa to deliver a Kirk Summation in the form of a rap battle.

 - Shrink Ray: The unmodified De-Noodlizer in PaRappa 2 can shrink or enlarge characters (including PaRappa) when a certain character presses the button on its remote control, even with help from the Guru Ant, of course.